mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 with the decorator
 and declares the contract
 that the view will work with.
+If a user tries a different method
+(like a `GET`),
+then Django will respond
+with HTTP status code `405`,
+which is an error code for "method not allowed."

 Another common decorator you may encounter is the `login_required` decorator.
 When we get to the subject